TranNhutThong1999/social/README.md

 - Visit `/register`
 - Fill in information: email, password, confirm password
 - Click "Register" to create a new account
+- **Note**: Account data is stored only in browser memory and will be lost on page refresh

 ### 2. Login
 - Visit `/login`
 - Enter email and password
 - Click "Login" to access the system
+- **Note**: You can only login with accounts created in the current browser session

 ### 3. View Posts
 - Homepage displays a list of all posts